Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 How to use Nux Vomica?

-3. Aloe Socotrina – For Protruding Piles
+3. Aloe Socotrina– For Protruding, Grape-Like Piles

-Aloe Socotrina is ranked the number one medicine when it comes to treating protruding piles (internal piles take an outward bulge from the anus and can be seen as soft lumps of tissue).
+Aloe Socotrina is the number one medicine when it comes to treating protruding piles (internal piles take an outward bulge from the anus and can be seen as soft lumps of tissue).
 The protruding piles are very sore and tender and look like a bunch of grapes bluish in color.
-Persons who require it may find cold applications on affected areas soothing and help during pain, soreness, and tenderness.
+Persons who require it may find cold applications on affected areas soothing and help during soreness, pain, and tenderness.
 They may also have severe itching.

 When to use Aloe Socotrina?